evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 this.
 If you have not considered logging out for your application, chances are that scaling a KV store is not going to be a major concern for you.

+Statistically, most of us are building applications that won't make a Raspberry Pi break a sweat.

 Conclusion
 ----------

 JWTs are cool.
-They're also difficult to get right and have major security pitfalls.
-Be careful adopting them, and maybe choose the simple option: opaque tokens and a session storage.
+They're also difficult to get right and you probably don't need it.
+Be careful adopting them for anything serious, and maybe choose the simpler option: opaque tokens and Redis.

-If you do want to use JWT, and you're so excited to write an article about it, consider opening with a big disclaimer.

 [1]: https://crypto.stackexchange.com/questions/9336/is-hmac-md5-considered-secure-for-authenticating-encrypted-data
 [2]: https://insomniasec.com/blog/auth0-jwt-validation-bypass